jellyfin/jellyfin.org/docs/general/contributing/documentation.md

 ## Documenting Server PRs

-If you have opened a PR on the [jellyfin-server](https://github.com/jellyfin/jellyfin) repository, you are very welcome to open a Pull Request to document the resulting changes yourself.
+If you have opened a Pull Request (PR) on the [jellyfin-server](https://github.com/jellyfin/jellyfin) repository, you are very welcome to open a PR to document the resulting changes yourself.

 To avoid duplicate work and reduce the number of stale documentation PRs, please wait until your PR on `jellyfin/jellyfin` has been merged before opening the corresponding Pull Request in the documentation repository.